AaronTU856/stay-and-trek-platform/README.md

 ## 5. How It Works

-The web interface lets you click on the map to search for trails near any location.
-Results show on the map with numbered markers and in a side panel.
-You can see each trail's distance, difficulty level, and elevation gain.
+### Web Interface Features

+The web interface provides several ways to explore trail data:

+**Proximity Search** - Click on the map to search for trails within a custom radius.
+The search is interactive - trails only load when you specify the search radius and click a location.
+You can adjust the radius in kilometers and see all trails within that distance ordered by proximity.

+**River and Boundary Analysis** - The map displays thousands of rivers across Ireland.
+Click any river to:
+- See all trails that cross through it (polygon/path intersection queries)
+- View trails nearby within 10km of the river
+Each result is displayed on the map with color-coded markers showing the trail locations and routes.

+**Polygon Search** - The system supports complex spatial queries using polygon boundaries, allowing you to search for trails within protected areas, counties, regions, and other geographic features.

+**Filter by Geographic Features** - You can filter points of interest including towns and geographic boundaries to see specific categories on the map.

+**Accessibility** - High contrast mode is available to improve visibility for users with visual accessibility needs.

+### Mobile App

 The mobile app fetches data from the same REST API and displays trails in a scrollable list.
-Each trail card shows the basic information, and you can tap to see full details.
-The app includes accessibility features so users can adjust text size and enable high contrast mode.
+Each trail card shows the basic information like distance, difficulty, and county.
+You can tap a trail to see full details.
+The app includes accessibility features so users can adjust text size and enable high contrast mode for better readability.

 ## 6. Testing